mvskoke/ipa-converter/README.md

 The romanization file should map romanization characters to IPA equivalents, one-to-one, one per line, in this format:

-    romanization(s)>IPA
+    romanization>IPA
+    anotherchar>IPA

 It may be a simple text file, or a .json file.
 If using a .txt file, whitespaces will be ignored. .JSON files are recommended for more complex or detailed romanization schemes.
 Comments can be made with semicolon ';'.
 In-line comments are not possible; all lines with a ';' will beautomatically ignored.
-It is recommended that you do not include romanization>IPA pairs if they are equivalent, e.g. /p/ <p>.
+It is recommended that you do not include romanization>IPA pairs if they are equivalent, e.g. /p/ \<p\>.

  - Di/trigraphs and longer are permitted in the romanization characters.
  - Likewise, colons, equal signs, and hyphens are also permitted.
- - However, the right carot > and semicolon ; are not permitted.
+ - However, the right carot \> and semicolon ; are not permitted.

 # IMPLEMENTING ALLOPHONY